cazanelena/cazanelena/README.md

 I'm open to collaboration, networking, and discussing exciting opportunities.
 Don't hesitate to reach out if you have any questions or just want to connect.

-### Acknowledgments
-I would like to express my gratitude to the Founders and Coders bootcamp for providing me with the knowledge and support to pursue my coding journey.
-Additionally, I'm thankful to the GitHub community for their constant inspiration and motivation.